Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Methodology

 \subsection{Detector, Source, and Background Selections}

-We use the standard selection criteria adopted in GBM catalogues \citep{Goldstein2012, Gruber2014, Yu2016}.
-Following the common practise, we choose the triggered detectors that have a viewing angle of less than 60 degrees \citep{Goldstein2012}.
+We use the standard selection criteria adopted in GBM catalogs \citep{Goldstein2012, Gruber2014, Yu2016}.
+Following the common practice, we choose the triggered detectors that have a viewing angle of less than 60 degrees \citep{Goldstein2012}.
 Typically, one to three NaI and one BGO detector are selected.
-The period of GRB emission that is considered, is in most cases somewhat longer than $T_{90}$ reported in HEASARC database.
+The period of GRB emission that is considered is in most cases somewhat longer than the $T_{90}$ reported in the HEASARC database.
 This is done so that all relevant features in the light curve can be incorporated.
 In order to determine the background emission, we select one interval located tens of seconds before the triggered time and one interval located tens of seconds after the emission has ended.
-We fit the background photon-count level with a polynomial function, which typically have an order lower that 4.
+We fit the background photon count level with a polynomial function, which typically has an order lower than 4.
 The optimal order is determined through a likelihood ratio test.
-The polynomial is applied to fit all the 128 energy channels and then interpolated into the pulse interval to yield the background photon counts estimate.
-In a few bursts, there are several pulses which are separated by long quiescent intervals.
-In these cases we select three background intervals to better constrain the background levels (e.g., GRB 140810782).
-The spectral energy range is set from 10 -- 900 keV for the NaI detectors and 300 keV -- 30 MeV for the BGO detectors.
+The polynomial is applied to fit all the 128 energy channels and then interpolated into the pulse interval to yield the background photon count estimate.
+In a few bursts, there are several pulses that are separated by long quiescent intervals.
+In these cases, we select three background intervals to better constrain the background levels (e.g., GRB 140810782).
+The spectral energy range is set from 10 to 900 keV for the NaI detectors and 300 keV to 30 MeV for the BGO detectors.
 In order to avoid the K-edge at 33.17 keV, we ignore the range 30 -- 40 keV.